 - You need not maintain a large staff, but just hire extra workers on a contract basis to help with a job or to take on more jobs.

 - You can expand your services by providing ongoing touch-up work, lawn cleanup, window cleaning, and other tasks.

 The Cons of Starting a Construction Cleanup Business

-Before jumping into starting a business, it is important to consider some of the challenges you may face.
 Here are some of the potential challenges of starting a construction cleanup business:

 - The work is very labor-intensive, so you need to be in good physical shape—and unafraid of heights or tight spaces.

 - You will need to be familiar with the Occupational Safety and Health Administration (OSHA) requirements and standards.